zchoi/PKOL/README.md

 }
 ```
 ## Acknowledgements
-Our code implementation is based on [repo](https://github.com/thaolmk54/hcrn-videoqa).
+Our code implementation is based on this [repo](https://github.com/thaolmk54/hcrn-videoqa).